georgerdp-cic/express-nunjucks-minimal/README.md

 2. For development <-- npm run dev -->

-3. For production <-- npm run build  -->  This will create ai directory .dist with everything ready.
+3. For production <-- npm run build  -->  This will create a directory "dist" with code ready for deployment.

 ### Info
 - This project has now Typescript for the server side files, nodemon and Tslint configured